 PSA Gem Mint 10: $2,500

 The image choice for Jordan’s 1988 issue didn’t come close to the magic of his rookie issue, or even that of his sophomore card.
 His Airness is seen seemingly face-palming Kevin Willis during game time.
-Still, collectors can do worse than acquiring an early Jordan from his third year in the NBA.
+Still, collectors can do worse than acquiring an early Jordan from his early days in the NBA.
 And as an added bonus, this card can be found in high grade for a fraction of what his 1986 issue would cost.
 PSA 10 examples currently average around $500.

 PSA Mint 9: $81